robocode-dev/tank-royale/gui-app/README.md

 # GUI Application

-This directory contains the GUI application used for letting a user boot up bots on a local or remote server, and then watch the battles.
+This module contains the GUI application used for letting a user boot up bots on a local or remote server, and then watch the battles.

 The [booter] and [server] are built into the GUI application.